helenamin/helenamin/README.md

 <!--
 **helenamin/helenamin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I'm a data engineer with a background of Software engineering.
+Currently living in Perth Australia

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...